How Content Marketing Benefits B2B Companies (& Where to Start)

 7 Benefits of B2B Inbound Marketing

-- Incredibly Cost-Effective, Saving Time & Money - Consider how much it costs to produce and publish a blog post as compared to buying an email list or paying to speak at a trade show.
-Not only is it less expensive, but content, including a whitepaper or a web graphic, can be evergreen, available to anybody with access to a search engine (presuming you’ve developed a smart inbound marketing strategy).
+- Incredibly Cost-Effective, Saving Time & Money: Consider how much it costs to produce and publish a blog post as compared to buying an email list or paying to speak at a trade show.
+Not only is it less expensive, but content, including a whitepaper, landing page, or a web graphic, can be evergreen, available to anybody with access to a search engine.

 Just Answer the Question